By Michael Holland –

 Leaders are killing themselves by working longer rather than smarter.
 Here are 3 habits/beliefs that hold leaders back.

-Leaders are Meeting for Meetings Sake
+Leaders are Meeting for the Sake of Meeting

 So the average length of a meeting is between 60 and 90 minutes, 9 out of 10 people daydream in meetings, 60% of meeting attendees take notes to appear as if they are listening and 63% of the time, typical meetings do not have prepared agendas.

 Get smarter about meetings, listen to Patrick Lencioni’s Death by Meeting: A Leadership Fable…About Solving the Most Painful Problem in Business which will take less time than the meetings you will attend today.
+And/or pick up some new meeting techniques and tools by flipping through Leading Great Meetings: How to Structure Yours for Success.

 Leaders Lack Real Prioritization